andy-byers/paw/README.md

 ```

 ### Types
-paw is statically-typed, meaning that types are bound to variables, not values.
-The type of each variable must be known at compile time.
+paw is statically-typed, meaning all types must be known at compile-time.
-paw supports type inference on variable definitions.
+paw supports type inference on variable definitions and function template calls.
 The following example demonstrates creation of the basic value types.

 ```